alexplash/sentinel/README.md

 ## Overview

 Sentinel is a language model aimed at detecting fraudulent posts and users across various social media platforms/mediums, including YouTube, Twitter, Instagram, and SMS.
-It employs transformer architecture and the BERT pretrained model for language understanding, with data preparation and cleaning facilitated by Apache Spark.
+It uses a transformer architecture, and the BERT pretrained model for NLP, with data preparation and cleaning facilitated by Apache Spark.
 The application's interface is built with Python Dash, enabling straightforward user interactions.

 ## Key Features